Cavite: Cavite–Laguna and Cavite–Tagaytay–Batangas Expressways

-The Cavite–Laguna Expressway (CALAEx) is an under-construction expressway that will cross the provinces of Cavite and Laguna in the Philippines.
-The construction of the four-lane 44 km long expressway will connect CAVITEx in Kawit to SLEx – Interchange.
+The Cavite–Laguna Expressway (CALAX) is an under-construction expressway that will cross the provinces of Cavite and Laguna in the Philippines.
+The construction of the four-lane 44 km long expressway will connect CAVITEX in Kawit to South Luzon Expressway (SLEX) in Biñan, Laguna.
 When constructed, it is expected to ease the traffic in the Cavite–Laguna region, particularly in Aguinaldo Highway, Santa Rosa–Tagaytay Road and Governor's Drive.
+As of 2024, it is partially operational from Biñan to Silang, Cavite.

-Cavite–Tagaytay–Batangas Expressway is also a proposed expressway connects with CALAEx from Silang, Cavite to Nasugbu, Batangas.
+Cavite–Tagaytay–Batangas Expressway is also a proposed expressway connects with CALAX from Silang, Cavite to Nasugbu, Batangas.
 CTBEx is a future alternative route for tourists going to Tagaytay and Nasugbu.

-LRT Line 1 South Extension Project
+LRT Line 1 Cavite Extension Project

-The LRT Line 1 South Extension Project or Cavite Extension Project through southern Metro Manila to the Province of Cavite has been identified as an integral link of the Rail Transit Network by Metro Manila Urban Transportation Integration Study (MMUTIS).
-It is one of the priority projects of the Department of Transportation and Communications (DOTC) and LRTA.
+The LRT Line 1 South Extension Project or Cavite Extension Project, through southern Metro Manila to the Province of Cavite has been identified as an integral link of the Rail Transit Network by the Metro Manila Urban Transportation Integration Study (MMUTIS), and the extension project was originally planned as the first litratation of Line 6 in the 1990s.
+It is one of the priority projects of the Department of Transportation and Communications (DOTC, now the Department of Transportation) and LRTA.
 It is also a flagship project of the Office of the President.

-The project aims to expand the existing LRT Line 1 service southward to the cities of Parañaque, Las Piñas and the city of Bacoor in the Cavite Province.
+The project aims to expand the existing LRT Line 1 service southward to the cities of Parañaque, Las Piñas and the city of Bacoor in Cavite.
 The 11.7 km route of the light railway system that will start from Baclaran to Niog was planned to carry a capacity of 40,000 passengers per direction per hour.
-The extension will have 48 air-conditioned coaches, 12-four car trains, 8 passenger stations and a satellite depot in Cavite.
-The groundbreaking of LRT Line 1 South Extension Project was held on Thursday, May 4, 2017.
-The actual construction officially started on Tuesday, May 7, 2019, because the Right-of-way is "free and clear" from obstructions.
-Once it is fully operational, Cavite will be served by the LRT-1 (via Niog station).
-The extension is slated for partial operations by late 2024 or early 2025 and full operations by second quarter of 2027.
-This is the second project outside Metro Manila after the planned MRT-7 that starts from North Avenue, Quezon City and it will end in San Jose Del Monte, Bulacan.
-The said project will serve approximately 1.9 million commuters based in Pasay, Paranaque, Las Piñas and Bacoor.
+A groundbreaking ceremony for LRT Line 1 South Extension Project was held on May 4, 2017 and construction started on May 7, 2019 after the right-of-way was "free and clear" of obstructions.
+Once it is fully operational, Cavite will be served by the LRT-1 (via Niog station.

+As of 30 April 2024, phase 1 is 98.2% complete.
+Department of Transportation Executive Assistant Jonathan Gesmundo announced the construction of 8 additional stations to the current 20 LRT-1 stations with operations of LRT-1 Cavite Extension Phase 1 are expected by mid-November 2024.
+Meanwhile, phases 2 and 3 will begin operations by 2031.

+This is one of the three rapid transit line projects outside Metro Manila.
+The said project will serve approximately 1.9 million commuters in Pasay, Parañaque, Las Piñas, and Bacoor.